EmuDeck/emudeck.github.io/docs/emulators/steamos/vita3k.md

 To restore the default Steam Deck controls:

+Once you disconnect your controller, your Steam Deck controls should work again.
+If you would like your controller to remain connected, you may need to re-enable Steam Input for your controller so you can use the `Re-order Controllers` feature.

+**How to Re-Enable Steam Input**

 1. Select your PlayStation Vita game
 2. On the `Play` screen, select the `Controller` icon to the right of the screen
     * <img src="https://github.com/dragoonDorise/EmuDeck/assets/108900299/468d63e3-534c-4270-ac61-06e167d6df48" height="300">